zaguiini/typescript-virtual-barrel-sample/README.md

 Run the compiler with `npm run build` and execute the project with `npm start`.
 You should see:

 ```
-The sum is 42
+{ BoxConst: 'BoxConst' }
+{ BoxDefault: 'BoxDefault' }
+{ SpacerConstAliased: 'SpacerConstAliased' }
+{ SpacerConstForwarded: 'SpacerConstForwarded' }
+{ dataJson: { user: 'components' } }

+{ InfoObject: { prop1: 'value' } }
+{ BoxConstFromOther: 'BoxConstFromOther' }
+{ BoxDefaultFromOther: 'BoxDefaultFromOther' }
 ```

-This is because the [`src/index.ts`](./src/index.ts) file is importing the `sum` function, and adding the `A_NUMBER` and `B_NUMBER` constants.
-All those symbols is exported by the `./src/utils` virtual barrel.
+All those symbols is exported by the `./src/{components,other}` virtual barrels.

 There is more explanation [in the repo](https://github.com/zaguiini/typescript-virtual-barrel), but keeping it short: I've created a compiler plugin that resolves barrel imports that doesn't exist.
 Crazy, right?

 If you're feeling curious, explore the contents of the [`dist` folder of this repo](https://github.com/zaguiini/typescript-virtual-barrel-sample/tree/main/dist).
-The compiled version does not have a `utils/index.js` file.
+The compiled version does not have a `{components,other}/index.js` file.
 The import declarations have been rewritten.

 And yes, feel free to modify the `src/*.ts` files in VSCode -- changes apply in real time in the editor.
 [Check the usage example](https://github.com/zaguiini/typescript-virtual-barrel#usage).